lightstep/cloud-native-observability/02 - customers-and-engineers.md

 order effect of a transaction.
 A lower-level resource component might log actions that occur due to transaction faults, but if those faults are at a higher level of the stack, then the logs might not be terribly useful.
-Conversely, lower-level failures can bubble up and have a deliterious impact on transaction performance -- consider failures to scale a Kubernetes workload due to underlying failures in growing a nodepool.
+Conversely, lower-level failures can bubble up and have a deleterious impact on transaction performance -- consider failures to scale a Kubernetes workload due to underlying failures in growing a node pool.

 Let's talk about spans here as well.
 There aren't a ton of them for resources!
 Some of this is because transactions, generally, don't interact with _specific_